Staff & Research

 Mark Roberts, staff physicist responsible for CFAMS development, is interested in interdisciplinary application of Accelerator Mass Spectrometry, development of AMS technology, and ion microanalysis techniques.
 He is working on an initiative to re-determine the 14C half-life.

-John Hayes (emeritus, retired director of NOSAMS), maintains a program of research in isotopic biogeochemistry.
+John Hayes (emeritus, late director of NOSAMS), maintains a program of research in isotopic biogeochemistry.